kumu/docs/guides/advanced-settings.md

 }
 ```

-## Adjusting connection length based on attribute values
+## Adjusting connection length based on custom field

 By default our layout algorithm treats all connections the same (same spring strength and length).
-If you'd like to modify that behavior to have shorter or stronger connections based on a given connection attribute, you can do so by adding the following (example based on using a quantitative "strength" attribute):
+If you'd like to modify that behavior to have shorter or stronger connections based on a given connection field, you can do so by adding the following (example based on using a quantitative "strength" field):

 ```
 @settings {